mjjs/tsoha-2021-cabin-browser/README.md

 and into separate service classes.
 These service classes handle database transactions so that the repositories do not need to be aware of when to commit or rollback the transactions.

+Apart from that, I have also added support for running the application in production using Gunicorn.

 ## Testing in Heroku
 The application can be found [here](https://cabin-browser.herokuapp.com).
 There are a few pre-made users that can be used when testing the application: